-YEAR 2023 2024 Scope of internal audit Preliminary Report 2023: Inventory Management Process for Raw Materials, Components, Semi- Finished Products, and Finished Goods In 2024, CENTURY continued its collaboration with AFC, a consulting firm, to conduct internal audits aimed at assessing and improving the corporate control system.
-Progress In progress Due to the incompatibility between the POC and SAP data systems, AFC was unable to complete certain audit tasks.
-Result Moving into 2025, the Company will strive to implement the necessary adjustments based on AFC's recommendations while maintaining internal audit activities to comprehensively assess both existing and potential risks, thereby enhancing corporate governance efficiency.
+Year 2023 2024

+Preliminary Report In 2024, CENTURY continued its

+2023: Inventory collaboration with AFC, a consulting firm, to

+Management Process conduct internal audits aimed at assessing

+for Raw Materials, and improving the corporate control system.

+Components, Semi-

+Finished Products, and

+Scope of internal audit Finished Goods

+In progress Due to the incompatibility between the POC

+and SAP data systems, AFC was unable to

+Progress complete certain audit tasks.

+Moving into 2025, the Company will strive to

+implement the necessary adjustments based

+on AFC's recommendations while

+maintaining internal audit activities to

+comprehensively assess both existing and

+potential risks, thereby enhancing corporate

+Result governance efficiency.

-REPORT OF THE BOARD OF MANAGEMENT OF THE COMPANY'S PERFORMANCE
+5 REPORT OF THE BOARD OF MANAGEMENT OF THE COMPANY'S PERFORMANCE